Practising Law in New Zealand

-Another option for those who wish to complete the preparatory subjects for the NZLPE Examinations as part of a full award program is The College of Law’s Master of Laws (Applied Law) Majoring in New Zealand Legal Practice.
+Another option for those who wish to complete the preparatory subjects for the NZLPE Examinations as part of a full award program is The College of Law’s Master of Laws (Applied Law) in Common Law Practice (NZ).
 The College now offers this programme to overseas practitioners wishing to undertake the NZLPE Preparation Course but also gain additional skills and an LLM qualification at the completion of your studies.

 Masters subjects and standalone NZLPE subjects have different pricing structures, please contact us if you have any enquiries about their respective costs.
 Additionally, completion of a standalone NZLPE subject cannot be transferred as course credit for the LLM programme.

 If you have a Current Practising Certificate from Australia

 If you hold a current practising certificate in an Australian jurisdiction, the Trans-Tasman Mutual Recognition Act 1997 allows you to use that occupational registration as the basis for registration for the equivalent New Zealand occupation.